umwrit350sp17/su17-team2/teamdocs/outline.md

 Why is it useful to Suzy?

 II.
 User guide (will feature screenshots)

-·      Getting Suzy started in Writer
+Getting Suzy started in Writer

- VII.
+III.
 FAQs (frequently asked questions)

-VIII.
-How to get help
+IV.
+How to get help/ troubleshooting section
-·      Troubleshooting section
 ·      Provide a number or a place to go on the website if help is needed (Get Help section at the top of the home page)